make-all/tuya-local/README.md

 - Woox R4028/DIGOO DG-PS01 3 outlet + USB powerstrip with individual timers.
 - ES01 3 outlet + USB powerstrip with individual timers.
 Other brands may work with the above configurations
-- MoesHouse Smartplug with RGBW nightlight
+- MoesHouse smartplug with RGBW nightlight
 - Logicom Strippy 4 way power strip with USB
 - 4 way power monitoring strip

-- Simple Switch - a switch only, can be a fallback for many other unsupported devices, to allow just power to be switched on/off.
+- Simple switch - a switch only, can be a fallback for many other unsupported devices, to allow just power to be switched on/off.
-- Simple Switch with Timer - a single switch and timer, will probably work for a lot of smart switches that are not covered by the more advanced configs above.
+- Simple switch with timer - a single switch and timer, will probably work for a lot of smart switches that are not covered by the more advanced configs above.
-- Simple Switch with Timer v2 - the above with timer moved from dp 11 to 9, confirmed with a Nexxt 220V smart switch.
+- Simple switch with timer v2 - the above with timer moved from dp 11 to 9, confirmed with a Nexxt 220V smart switch.

 ### Lights
 - Generic RGBCW/RGBWW lightbulb (confirmed with Lijun branded bulb, expected to match others also)

 ### Covers
-- Simple Garage Door
+- Simple garage door
-- Simple Blind Controller
+- Simple blind controller
-- Dongguan Garage Door
+- Dongguan garage door
-- Kogan Garage Door with tilt sensor
+- Kogan garage door with tilt sensor
-- QS-WIFI-C01(BK) Curtain Module
+- QS-WIFI-C01(BK) curtain module
-- M027 Curtain Module (sold under several brands, including zemismart, meterk and others)
+- M027 curtain module (sold under several brands, including zemismart, meterk and others)
-- Avatto Roller Blinds controller
+- Avatto roller blinds controller
+- Wistar roller blinds controller

 ### Vacuum Cleaners
-- Lefant M213 Vacuum Cleaner (also works for Lefant M213S and APOSEN A550)
+- Lefant M213 vacuum cleaner (also works for Lefant M213S and APOSEN A550)
-- Kyvol E30 Vacuum Cleaner
+- Kyvol E30 vacuum cleaner

 ### Locks
-- Orion Grid Connect Smart Lock
+- Orion Grid Connect smart lock

 ### Sirens
-- Orion Grid Connect Outdoor Siren
+- Orion Grid Connect outdoor siren

 ### Miscellaneous
-- Qoto 03 Smart Water Valve / Sprinkler Controller
+- Qoto 03 smart water valve / sprinkler controller
-- SD123 HPR01 Human Presence Radar
+- SD123 HPR01 human presence radar
-- Universal Remote Control (supports sensors only)
+- Universal remote control (supports sensors only)
-- Catit Pixi Smart Fountain
+- Catit Pixi smart fountain
-- Bresser Smart 7-in-1 Weather Station
+- Bresser smart 7-in-1 weather station

 ---